FusionAuth/fusionauth-site/site/_posts/2023-02-10-using-user-actions.md

 Record the Ids of both users.
 These will be UUIDs, and might look like `c49f5a75-1c3d-45db-98d2-25936b7c1966`.

-{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-create-user.png" alt="Create User" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-create-user.png" alt="Creating Users in FusionAuth" class="img-fluid" figure=false %}

 ### Creating an API key

 You will create and execute the User Action using API calls.
 Most API calls to FusionAuth are privileged and require an API key, so you'll need to set one up.

 To do so, navigate to "Settings" then "API Keys" and click the "Add" button.
 Make sure `POST` is enabled for both the `/api/user-action` and `/api/user/action` endpoints.
-You will use the former to create our User Action and the latter to execute it.
+You will use the former to create a User Action and the latter to execute it.

 You are creating an API Key with only the privileges needed, an example of the principle of least privilege, a good security practice.

-{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-create-api-key.png" alt="Create API Key" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-create-api-key.png" alt="Creating API Key" class="img-fluid" figure=false %}

 Record the value of your API Key, as indicated below.

-{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-api-key-created.png" alt="API Key Created" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-api-key-created.png" alt="Recording the value of the API key" class="img-fluid" figure=false %}

 ### Creating email templates

-Our User Action will send four different emails to the `actionee` upon four different conditions: when they `sign up`, if they `modify` or `cancel` their subscription, and when that subscription `expires`.
+The User Action will send four different emails to the `actionee` upon four different conditions: when they `sign up`, if they `modify` or `cancel` their subscription, and when that subscription `expires`.
 Create four email templates for each of these conditions and record their Ids under "Customizations", "Email Templates".
 More information on email templates in FusionAuth can be found [here](https://fusionauth.io/docs/v1/tech/email-templates/email-templates#overview).

-{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-email-templates.png" alt="Email Templates" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-email-templates.png" alt="Creating Email Templates in FusionAuth" class="img-fluid" figure=false %}

 ### Creating the User Action